-Two themes cut across all Dubai Cares programs - gender equality and Monitoring, Evaluation and Learning.
-Dubai Cares commits significant resources towards Monitoring, Evaluation and Learning activities that not only ensure alignment with its vision and values, but also become a source of valuable information for local and international communities.
-On gender equality, Dubai Cares’ approach aims to secure equal access for boys and girls to safe learning environments with adequate facilities, materials and academic support from qualified teachers and engaged communities.
+With learning as a cross-cutting theme across all programs, Dubai Cares commits significant resources towards Monitoring, Evaluation and Learning activities that not only ensure alignment with its vision and values, but also become a source of valuable information for local and international communities.

 Access to education in developing countries is often impeded by an extreme shortage or complete lack of schools.
 Where schools do exist, severely dilapidated buildings, long distances, poor and/or unsafe roads and lack of transportation often make them inaccessible.
 Limited resources in schools often result in overcrowded classrooms and unsafe buildings.